eatrabyo/dads-6003-firewall-ml/README.md

 |:--:|
 | *Fig. 14: Scatterplot of NAT Ports group by Action* |

+Just like in Figure 13, Figure 14 also shows a clear pattern for the "drop" action in relation to NAT ports.
+This confirms that specific NAT ports have a noticeable impact on triggering the "drop" action.

+Considering that the "allow" action is the most frequent and our focus is on identifying features that distinguish other actions, we have decided to exclude the source port variable.
+Consequently, we are left with the following six features:
+1. Destination Port
+2. NAT Source Port
+3. NAT Destination Port
+4. Packets
+5. Elapsed Time (sec)
+6. Bytes Received

 ### 2.4 Imbalanced Data

 ## 3. Machine Learning Algorithm